cloudworkflow/PAC-YOLO/README.md

 # PAC-YOLOv5

-This is the source code to reproduce *PAC-YOLOv5* proposed in the paper: Cell Detection with Patch-wise Local Spatial Attention and Convolutional Enhancements.
+This is the source code to reproduce *PAC-YOLOv5* proposed in the paper:

+# Cell Detection with Patch-wise Local Spatial Attention and Convolutional Enhancements.

+### Deying Liu, Ming Gao, Jixiang Yu, Wei Xu, Shancheng Jiang, Kai Leung Yung and Wai Huang Ip

 The dataset used in the paper is also accompanied: